 If you’ve ever wondered about where is Frozen 2 set, look no further than the northernmost part of the world.
-While the first Frozen film was based on Norway, the second installment is inspired by Iceland!
-Even in the Frozen 2 movie trailer you can spot 10 total references to Iceland.
+While the first Frozen film was based in Norway, the second installment is inspired by Iceland!

 Towering basalt stack columns, black-sand beaches, massive ice tunnels and more — Iceland is filled with magical sites.
 Take a Frozen tour of Iceland to explore the awesome locations and Nordic folklore scattered throughout the movie.